Purdue-CS193/homework-0-spadilet97/index.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

+# Srujan's First CS193 Homework

+- The instructors in my class have a great sense of humor and are very good at communicating with students.
+- This class seems to be relatively less stressful than all the other classes that I'm taking.
+- I'm looking forward to learning about the various tools that can be used to code.
+- This class is a great addition to CS180 as it covers a few basic things that arent covered in that class.
+- As a coder who has more experience in Python rather than Java, I can definitely utilize this class to improve my skill.